FrankHu-MSFT/AAD-Console-App-Interactive-Input/README.md

 Please note that you cannot use Post commands using this Console App.
 If you’re interested in making post commands, let me know by filing a github issue and I can look into implementing that functionality.

 **Also Note the AAD App needs the correct permissions and may require admin consent per the call.**

+## Support

+This is not a Microsoft Supported Github Repository.
+There are no plans on future support, but if there are any issues feel free to open the an issue against this repo and I will respond back as soon as possible.